Virginia is for lovers of bird hunting.

 Ruffed grouse depend and thrive on early successional forests.
 As a result of advocacy for the preservation of older forests, however, these necessary habitats have declined.
 Efforts are underway to reverse this process.
 On the Little North Mountain wildlife management area, for example, a recent initiative allowed lumbering in selected areas to allow for more young growth.
 If you want to find ruffed grouse in Virginia, you’ll want to find young forests.
 Luckily, there’s an app for that.

 The season opens west of I-95 on October 28 and closes February 10 with a daily bag limit of 3.

-Peak migration of woodcock in Virginia occurs from February to March, though it’s possible that many American woodcock call the state home.
+The migration of American woodcock in Virginia occurs when birds come South to winter from the North usually starting in November, though it’s possible that many American woodcock call the state home.
 The best place to look for American woodcock in Virginia is said to be the Mattaponi wildlife management area.
 You may also look on the Gathright and Chickahominy wildlife management areas.
 Since the American woodcock is a migratory bird, you will need to be HIP registered before hunting them.

 The season opens November 20 and goes until December 8.
 It picks up again December 21 and closes January 15.
 There is a daily bag limit of 3.